 The purpose of this documentation is to outline the use case and processes associated with Fixed Assets.

-Fixed Assets are items that a company purchases for long-term use and is not likely to be quickly liquidated into cash.
-Fixed Assets can include
+Fixed Assets are items that a company purchases for long-term use and are not likely to be quickly liquidated into cash.
+Fixed Assets can include:

 Fixed Assets then undergo depreciation, at a determined schedule, to reflect within financial reporting the decreasing value of the asset.

 Items that are held in inventory are not typically fixed assets, as they are purchased with the sole intent of reselling it and, thus, earning revenue off of it.